edzzn/khalilstemmler-blog/src/pages/blogs/graphql/nested-graphql-resolvers.md

 That said, it's a good idea to be explicit about those relationships- this is where tools like [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/?utm_source=khalil&utm_medium=article&utm_campaign=nested_resolvers) come in handy because we can compose schemas and be precise about where fields are resolved from between services.

+### Mutations

+Unfortunately, the story of nested resolvers for **mutations** is a lot shorter.
+See [here](https://github.com/graphql/graphql-js/issues/221#issuecomment-568894704) and [here](https://github.com/apollographql/apollo-server/issues/3635).

 ## Solutions

 Let's look at two approaches to remedy our design issue.

-### 1. Enforcing a GraphQL-operation naming pattern
+### 1. Enforcing a GraphQL-operation naming pattern for both queries and mutations

 Best for _modular monolith_ applications where several subdomains are housed from within the same project (or in fancy DDD-talk, the same bounded context).